Legal operations (or “legal ops”) is becoming a more common and mature position within in-house legal departments.

 According to a 2018 “flash survey” of Chief Legal Officers by Altman Weil, 75% of legal departments with 50 or more attorneys have at least one person managing legal operations and half of the smaller legal departments surveyed reported having a legal operations manager.
 That number is sure to grow as companies try to reduce legal bills and increase legal department efficiency.

 But what is legal ops, and what are the responsibilities of a legal operations manager?
-Below are few places to learn more and some insight from legal operations professionals out in the trenches.
+Below are few places to learn more and some from legal operations professionals out in the trenches.

 A good place to start learning about legal operations is with CLOC, the Corporate Legal Operations Consortium, a non-profit organization of legal operations professionals formed to educate, share best practices, network, and drive change across the “corporate legal services ecosystem.”
 The ACC also has a popular legal ops group and the newer Legal Value Network also has a solid contingent of legal operations professionals.